Reynolds leads Pirates past Reds 8-5 in doubleheader opener

 Hernandez felt he was close to escaping the situation.

 “I thought I had Reynolds struck out,” Hernandez said.
 “I didn’t get the call.
-I didn’t think he swung, but I thought I caught the bottom of the zone.
-I haven’t looked at it again, but it looked good to me.
-You still have to make pitches after that.
-Marté was a flat slider, middle away.
-If I throw him a good one down and away, it’s not a home run.”
+I didn’t think he swung, but I thought I caught the bottom of the zone.”

-“Toward the end of the day, you could see he wasn’t happy with the results with the opportunities he had,” Hurdle said.
-“You show up, and you keep fighting.”

-Josh Bell also went deep for the Pirates, who snapped a three-game losing streak.
-Kyle Crick (2-1) got four outs for the win.
+Josh Bell hit his 17th homer for Pittsburgh in Game 1.
+He has 11 this month, tops in the majors.

-Felipe Vázquez replaced Crick with the bases loaded in the eighth and struck out Nick Senzel, ending the inning.
-Vazquez then worked the ninth for his 14th save, yielding a sacrifice fly to Curt Casali before coaxing Yasiel Puig into a game-ending groundout.
+Vázquez replaced Crick with the bases loaded in the eighth and struck out Senzel, ending the inning.
+Vázquez then worked the ninth, yielding a sacrifice fly to Curt Casali before coaxing Puig into a game-ending groundout.

 Joey Votto had three hits for Cincinnati in his fourth consecutive multihit game.
-Eugenio Suárez finished with three hits and two RBIs.
+Suárez finished with three hits and two RBIs in the opener

-Coming off a successful weekend series in Chicago, the Reds grabbed a 3-1 lead in the fifth on consecutive two-out RBI doubles by Senzel, Votto and Suárez, whose drive to center was inches away from being a home run.

-But Gregory Polanco hit a tying RBI single in Pittsburgh’s two-run sixth, and Bell made it 4-3 when he connected for his 17th homer in the seventh.
-It was Bell’s 11th homer in May, tops in the majors.

 MAKING MOVES

-McRae was 0-1 with a 5.68 ERA in two games with Pittsburgh last season.
-Rodríguez served as the 26th man for the doubleheader.
+McRae pitched three innings in Game 2.
+Rodríguez worked a scoreless ninth while serving as the 26th man for the doubleheader.

 Right-hander Dovydas Neverauskas was sent down to Indianapolis, and outfielder Corey Dickerson was transferred to the 60-day injured list.
 Minor league right-hander Jesus Liranzo was designated for assignment.